KentStateWeb/rwd/_assignments/casestudy.md

 Use the following rubric to ensure you receive the highest possible grade for the assignment:

 * **4 - 5**: The presentation includes details about each of the three goals.
 The presenter is well-prepared and familiar with their assigned website, demonstrated by the ability to answer questions from the instructor and class.
 The presenter is able to demonstrate how their research is reflected in the final product, as well as think critically about whether or not the end product met their business goals.
-The class gets valuable insight from the presentation.
+The class presumably would gain valuable insight from the presentation.
+If graduate student, slides are appropriate and add to the presentation.
 * **2 - 3**: The presentation includes the required parts, but could have used more detail and research in order to back up their findings.
 The presenter demonstrates the final product, but hasn't thought critically about how it was implemented or whether it was successful.
 The class learns a few things, but not anything they couldn't have learned via Google.
 * **0 - 1**: The presentation is missing one or more of the required parts, and the presenter is not familiar with their website they were assigned.
 The presentation does not give the class very much insight into the process or inform the class of anything new.
 The presenter is unable to describe the final product or give any insight into the success of the redesign.